port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/mapping_extra_resources.md

 <StorageAppConfig/>

-## Integration Configuration Basics and the Use of `useGetResourceAPI`
+## Integration configuration basics and the use of `useGetResourceAPI`

 #### The integration configuration structure